 The view from the top of Mount Irish is spectacular.
 However, it does not have a view of Area 51.
 The only visible part of the Groom Lake Base is the explosives storage area and the engine test cells at the far south end of the base and the south end of the runway.
 The Groom Mountain Range obstructs the view of the main facility.

 At one point Mt.
-Irish was a central hub for the original ACMI Range system used for the Red Flag exercises, which provides controllers at Nellis and in the AWACS planes with exact 3-D position data on all airborne players.
+Irish was a central hub for the original ACMI Range system used for the Red Flag exercises, which provides controllers at Nellis with exact 3-D position data on all airborne players.
 The old ACMI sites on Flat Top and on Badger Mountain were pointed to Mount Irish.

-The original ACMI system has since been replaced with a newer system, with a central hub located on Highland Peak, near Pioche.
-But the Mount Irish facility still serves as one of 15 transceiver stations that are located around the ranges.
+The original ACMI system has since been replaced with the newer Nellis Air Combat Training System (NACTS), with a central hub located on Highland Peak, near Pioche.
+But the Mount Irish facility still serves as one of 15 ground stations that are located around the ranges.
 A couple of microwave dishes, similar to the new dishes on Badger Mountain, are pointed to Highland Peak, and an omni-directional antenna provides the aircraft uplink.
 The new system operates on two frequencies in the 1.8 GHz range.

 The relay for the Rachel phone system is a passive reflector north of the peak.
 It bounces the signal from the Rachel transmitter on the north side of Tempiute Mountain to the phone company building in Alamo.
 It is listed in the FCC database as a passive repeater.
 And we found no evidence for any direct connection to Bald Mountain or to Area 51.